History of Khoury College

 As the tech revolution continues to grow and define the 21st century, students at Khoury College’s campus in San Jose acquire cutting-edge skills and knowledge in this pivotal tech hub.

-The university expands its global network, filling a demand for computer scientists in the burgeoning high-tech industry of Canada’s west coast.
+The university expanded its global network, filling a demand for computer scientists in the burgeoning high-tech industry of Canada’s west coast.

 Teaching Professor, Director of Computing Programs, Vancouver Campus (view bio)